 Container traffic, which continues to be concentrated almost exclusively on the Rhine countries, maintained, and in some instances even increased, transport volumes in 2018, as large swathes of its operational area are located on canals or waterways enjoying considerable resilience in the face of low water levels (in Belgium, France, the Netherlands and northern Germany).
 It expanded in France in the Bassin Nord-Pas-de-Calais, whereas it maintained its previous level unchanged in the Seine and Rhône-Saône basins.

 The Rhine, on the other hand, posted a 10% decline in container traffic (in terms of TEU) following growth in the five previous years.
 Shipping on the Middle and Upper Rhine (these two stretches of the Rhine account for 49% of container transport output on the Rhine) was severely curtailed in the late autumn of 2018.
-In October and November 2018, when container vessels were no longer able to sail upstream towards Strasbourg or Basel, container traffic even had to cease for a period of several weeks.

 The interruption in the logistics chains, not only for container transport, but also for chemicals, petroleum products, iron ores and other industrial raw materials, caused economic losses on a considerable scale.
 Statistical calculations indicate a loss of almost 5 billion euros for German industrial output in the second half of 2018 as a result of the decline in Rhine traffic.

 A further consequence was the sharp hike in transport prices, especially on the Rhine.
 In October and November 2018, freight rates for liquid cargoes were more than four times higher than hitherto (for ARA-Rhine trade).